tonioluna/star_puzzle_solver/README.md

 Since we are trying to avoid measuring the distance between two stars we compare only the X and Y difference as a filter.
 The filter won't be precise and will let some stars outside of range seek in.
 However, that is better than scanning all stars instead.

+### Scaling Limits ###

+Once a tile has been solved, an assuming future tile images will have the same resolution, the known scaling from the recent solution can be used to set a scaling range to limit the search of solution. i.e., last solution had a scaling of 0.7, thus limits can be set from 0.65 to 0.75.
+Any scaling outside of this range is thrown out before even checking for matches.

+### Rotation Angle Limits ###

+It is not possible to know what rotation a particular tile may have, especially considering there's some which don't have a clear long and short side.
+However, we can tell if the tile is close to a 90 degree factor alignment. i.e., close to 0 deg, 90 deg, 180 deg or 270 deg rotation.
+Thus, using this knowledge, we can set limits for solutions to be tested. i.e, setting a limit of 5 deg would allow any ration on these ranges to be verified.
+ * 355 to 5 deg
+ * 85 to 95 deg
+ * 175 to 185 deg
+ * 265 to 275 deg

+Any other rotation would be trown out before checking.